citp/privacy-policy-historical/s/si/sir/sirsidynix.net.au.md

-> *The following text is extracted and transformed from the sirsidynix.net.au privacy policy that was archived on 2011-11-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111125193132id_/http%3A//www.sirsidynix.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sirsidynix.net.au privacy policy that was archived on 2012-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120626021751id_/http%3A//www.sirsidynix.com/privacy) for the most accurate reproduction.*

-# Privacy | SirsiDynix
+# Privacy | SirsiDynix.com

-SirsiDynix: Privacy Policy
+### SIRSIDYNIX: PRIVACY POLICY

-Effective date of April 23, 2004
+**Effective date of April 23, 2004**

-This page was last updated June 15, 2010
+_This page was last updated June 15, 2010_

 Sirsi Corporation, dba SirsiDynix ("SirsiDynix") is committed to protecting your privacy.
 We recognize your need for protection of any personally identifiable information ("Personal Information") shared with us.
 SirsiDynix has developed the following Privacy Policy in order to inform you of the care that we place on the protection, management and use of your Personal Information.
 This Privacy Policy Notice covers the foundation principles of fair information: Awareness, Choice, Notice, Accuracy & Access, Security, Data Integrity, Enforcement, and Oversight.

 Personal Information includes information that identifies an individual or institution; for example, a person's name, institution name, mail address, telephone number, e-mail address, or other such information used for contacting or identifying the individual or institution.

 In order for SirsiDynix to provide the services or products that you order, Personal Information may be required to fulfill your request.
 The information you provide to SirsiDynix will be protected in all reasonable means from disclosure to outside parties.
 SirsiDynix appreciates your trust and provides this privacy policy regarding our practices for managing information.
 SirsiDynix also has a separate privacy statement that applies to certain personal data that SirsiDynix receives in the United States from the European Union and Switzerland, called the Safe Harbor Privacy Statement.

-####  DESCRIPTION OF THE ACTIVITIES WHEN PERSONAL INFORMATION IS RECEIVED FROM CLIENT.
+### DESCRIPTION OF THE ACTIVITIES WHEN PERSONAL INFORMATION IS RECEIVED FROM CLIENT.

 We will ask the individual or institution ("Client") when we need Personal Information.
 Under most circumstances when SirsiDynix requests Personal Information the Client is registering for conferences, surveys, ordering e-mail news or information, joining limited-access sites (such as forum or list servers), signing up for an event or training, or when purchasing and/or registering SirsiDynix products.
 Personal Information collected by SirsiDynix is often limited to e-mail address, language, country or location, but may include other information when needed to provide a service or product Client requested.